Are you planning a vacation to Disneyland Resort in California? Find out how many days to see Disneyland for the best vacation!

 Now, I didn’t have any kids with me and I walked all over the parks for 14 hours with very few breaks.
 I also didn’t spend much time waiting in ride lines that were too long.

-Most of my time was spent taking photos and video throughout the Parks and doing blog-related tasks.
-And I’m planning on doing the same for a few FLOCK conferences I’m attending later this year.
+Most of my time was spent taking photos and videos throughout the Parks and doing blog-related tasks.

 So, can you see Disneyland in a day?
 Yes, depending on what you plan to do.
 If you want to do a few rides, enjoy some Disney treats, and meet some characters, you can definitely do that in one day.